Congressional-Executive Commission on China

 The Congressional-Executive Commission on China (CECC) is an independent agency of the U.S. government which monitors human rights and rule of law developments in the People's Republic of China.
 The commission was given the mandate by the U.S. Congress to monitor and report on human rights issues with a particular focus on compliance with the International Covenant on Civil and Political Rights and the Universal Declaration of Human Rights.
 Its reporting covers developments in freedom of expression, the right to peaceful assembly, religious freedom, freedom of movement, freedom from arbitrary arrest and detention or torture, and the right to a fair trial, among others.
 The commission publishes an annual report to the President of the United States and Congress, typically in the fall of each year.
 It also maintains a database of prisoners of conscience, holds regular roundtables and hearings, and issues letters to other institutions concerning human rights matters.

 Creation

-The creation of the Congressional-Executive Commission on China (along with the United States-China Economic and Security Review Committee) was a concession to political forces sceptical of China to obtain further support for permanent normal trade relations with China upon its accession to the World Trade Organization.
+The creation of the Congressional-Executive Commission on China (along with the United States-China Economic and Security Review Committee) emerged as part of negotiations for permanent normal trade relations with China upon its accession to the World Trade Organization.

 The commission was created in October 2000 under Title III of H.R.
-4444, which authorizes normal trade relations with China, and establishes a framework for relations between the two countries.
+4444, which authorizes normal trade relations with China and establishes a framework for relations between the two countries.